MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppSession.md

 PS C:\>Get-AzureRemoteAppSession -CollectionName "ContosoApps"
 ```

-This command lists all sessions in the azure_2 RemoteApp collection named ContosoApps.
+This command lists all sessions in the Azure RemoteApp collection named ContosoApps.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String